WaniAthar/ckparser/README.md

 # texparser

 An android application that can parse your HTML along with latex equations to richtext content.
+The project uses flutter_tex library to render latex and html

 ## Getting Started